Teaamee/Fundamental-ML/README.md

     3. Image Classification
     4. Evaluating Classification Performance

-    Make sure to run all the code cells in the ```EDA.ipynb``` notebook and ensure they produce output before committing and pushing your changes.
+    Make sure to run all the code cells in the ```EDAA.ipynb``` notebook and ensure they produce output before committing and pushing your changes.

 5. **Commit and Push Your Changes**: Once you've completed the tasks outlined in the notebook, commit your changes to your local repository and push them to your forked repository on GitHub.